saketadhau/academic-kickstart/content/author/admin/_index.md

 +++

 I am a Controls engineer with a high interest and focus on embedded devices and predictive control systems.
-I am pursuing a Master’s degree within Instrumentation and Control Engineering from College of Engineering, Pune where I am currently working on my thesis, Learning Based Model Predicitve Control.
+I have a Master’s degree in Instrumentation and Control Engineering from College of Engineering, Pune.
+My thesis was Learning Based Model Predicitve Control.
 I am associated with the  <a href="http://www.coepembeddedlab.com/">Embedded Systems Lab</a> working under the guidance of <a href="http://scholar.google.co.in/citations?user=sKwGRiYAAAAJ&hl=en">Dr. D. N. Sonawane.</a>
-My main interests can be summarized as embedded devices and control systems, eg. Model Predicitve Control.
+My main interests can be summarized as embedded devices and control systems, Model Predicitve Control.
 I am strong at solving complex problems and computer programming.
-I got advanced skills in C, C++, Matlab and Simulink and I am competent with modelling and simulations of linear and nonlinear models.
+I have got advanced skills in C, C++, Matlab and Simulink and I am competent with modelling and simulations of linear and nonlinear models.